Updated: March 23, 2020

 Food Resources for Students

-With schools closed until at least April 15, many school districts are providing lunches for students in need.
+With schools closed for the remainder of the school year, many school districts are providing lunches for students in need.
 For more information please see your school district’s website.

-Hera are som additional food resources for students during these school closings:
+Here are some additional food resources for students during these school closings:

 - Summer BreakSpot – Summer BreakSpot locations are a place for kids and teens 18 and under to come and enjoy free meals while school is out.
 Run by the Fla.
 Dept of Agriculture.